Agile MVP Development: A Step-by-Step Guide to Iterative Development

 User Stories: Creating Effective User Stories

-Key attributes of effective user stories include:
+Key attributes of compelling user stories include:

 • User Role: Identifies the specific user type or persona.